San Thome Cathedral, India - Things to Do in San Thome Cathedral

 Insider Tips

-Visit San Thome Cathedral during the evening mass (6:30 PM) to experience the spiritual atmosphere and hear beautiful hymns in Tamil and English
+Visit San Thome Cathedral during the evening mass (6:30 PM) for a more spiritual experience with beautiful lighting and local congregation participation

-Combine your cathedral visit with exploring the traditional Mylapore neighborhood, including the weekly market on Thursdays and the ancient Kapaleeshwarar Temple just 500 meters away
+Combine your cathedral visit with exploring the nearby Mylapore neighborhood, including the ancient Kapaleeshwarar Temple and traditional Mylapore tank, all within walking distance

 Explore Activities in San Thome Cathedral